 The main objectives of this project are to:

 - Build on proof of concept work already achieved by the National Ophthalmology Database regarding the extraction, analysis and reporting of data, including surgeon-level reporting

 - Prospectively collect, collate and analyse a standardised, nationally agreed dataset from all cataract centres providing cataract surgery in the United Kingdom

 - Update benchmark standards for cataract care and surgery

 - Identify surgery outcomes and risk factors which will help to improve patient safety

 - Utilise validated measures of quality which discriminate between centres and surgeons

 - Submit relevant aspects of the audit for peer reviewed publication in medical journals

 - Publication of results for centres and surgeons

 Data is collected as a by-product of routine clinical care using Electronic Medical Records (EMR) systems in Hospital Eye Services.
 The RCOphth NOD is not limited to any particular EMR or database supplier.
-Data collection is in progress for the fifth year of the cataract audit which will run from 01 September 2019 – 31 August 2020.
+Data collection is in progress for the sixth year of the cataract audit which will run from 01 April 2021 – 31 March 2022.